Keith Rabois: Founders Fund

+Rabois left Founders Fund in January 2024 to rejoin Khosla Ventures, but continues to represent it on the boards of Ramp, Found, and Trade Republic.

+Other ventures

 Opendoor

 In April 2014, Rabois co-founded Opendoor, a home buying and selling marketplace.

 Alliance of American Football

 In March 2018, Rabois invested in the Alliance of American Football, along with Peter Thiel and Peter Chernin.
 He sat on the league's board of directors.